 DevOps creates the product links when the downstream product is packaged.
 This is demonstrated in the image above with the Ontology product.
 In other words, DevOps looks for products which have content fulfilling inputs of the product draft being published.
 Additionally, only products in the same store are considered.
 This means, if the upstream product is repackaged to produce new outputs and these outputs can be consumed by the downstream product, then the downstream product must also be repackaged to regenerate the link to ensure an up-to-date workflow.

 While packaging a product, you can see which other products can provide inputs to the packaging draft.
+You can open each linked product to see the mapping between the two products.

 A breaking change to a product is one which would cause dependent workflows of the product’s content to no longer function correctly.
 For example, a breaking change may be the removal of content or a type change of a dataset column.
+This means that any dependent workflows need to be adjusted to account for these new changes.

 The safest procedure to follow is to repackage any downstream products of a recently-published product, so that all linked product mappings are regenerated.